RGBz/cyclet/README.md

       });
     },

-    // All action names start with a "$".
-To have a store listen to an action,
+    // To have a store listen to an action, simply put the action name with a $
-    // simply put the action name as a property when creating the store.
+    // before it as a property when creating the store.
     $updateName: function (newName) {
       this.set({
         name: newName